zuixjs/zuix-web-starter/README.md

 ## Site Structure

-The following are just guide-lines for structuring a *zuixjs* web app.
+The following are just guide-lines for structuring a *zuix.js* web app.

 ```
 ├── source/              #